uswong/homebridge-myplace/README.md

 ```

-4. Create your Homebridge `config.json`
+5. Create your Homebridge `config.json`

-  Go to the 'Plugins' tab in Homebridge UI, locate your newly installed `Homebridge Myplace` plugin and click the three dots on the bottom right, select `Plugin Config` and it should launch the 'Configuration Creator and Checker' and `Device Settings` page.
+  Go to the 'Plugins' tab in Homebridge UI, locate your newly installed `Homebridge Myplace` plugin and click the three dots on the bottom right, select `Plugin Config` and it should launch the <B>Configuration Creator and Checker</B> and <B>Device Settings</B> page.
      <p align="left">
      <img width="800px" src="Screenshots/AdvAirConfigCreator.png">
      </p>

-   In 'Device Settings' area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the checkboxes for `extra timers` and `debug`.
-Then press the `Create CONFIGURATION` button to create the required configuration file.
+   In <B>Device Settings</B> area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the checkboxes for `extra timers` and `debug`.
+Then press the `CREATE CONFIGURATION` button to create the required configuration file.
 On a sucess, click `CHECK CONFIGURATION`to check the configuration file just created to make sure everything is in order.
 On a success it will say `Passed`; if something is incorrect, an error message will pop up telling you what needs to be fixed.

      <p align="left">
      <img width="300px" src="Screenshots/AdvAirShellCheckPassed.png">